 Let’s start with the obvious.
-There’s no point in spending time and energy on your employer brand if it’s just a marketing ploy without a solid foundation.
-Starting your employer-employee relationship with false promises is sure to create resentment and frustration among your new hires.
+There’s no point in spending time and energy on your employer brand if it’s just a bogus marketing tool that isn’t based on solid foundations.
+Starting an employer-employee relationship with false promises is bound to lead to resentment and frustration among your new recruits.

 In other words, the efforts you make every day to improve your employees’ experience will have a direct and lasting impact on your employer brand.
-Remember, your employees are your best ambassadors.
-The more fulfilled they are, the better reputation you will enjoy.
+Remember that your employees are your best ambassadors.
+The happier they are, the better your reputation will be.

 💡 To remember

-Also according to LinkedIn, companies that invest in their employer brand would see their recruitment costs drop by 43%.
-The reason is simple: the stronger an employer brand is in the minds of candidates, the less that company needs to invest in recruitment campaigns, marketing campaigns, etc.
+Also according to LinkedIn, companies that invest in their employer brand would see their recruitment costs down by 43%.
+The reason is simple: the stronger an employer’s brand image is in the minds of candidates, the less that company needs to invest in recruitment campaigns, marketing campaigns, etc.

-- Check regularly on their fulfillment: are they satisfied with their missions, their career, the atmosphere within the company, their benefits…
+- Regularly ensuring their development : are they satisfied with their tasks, their career, the atmosphere within the company, their benefits…

-- Offer a stimulating and pleasant work environment: with a benevolent and transparent management, comfortable offices, resources to increase their skills…
+- Offering a stimulating and pleasant working environment, with supportive and transparent management, comfortable offices and resources to help you develop your skills..

-- Listening to their needs: in terms of evolution, desire for training…
+- Listening to their needs: in terms of development, desire for training, etc

 Define the company’s values

-What are the values that drive your employees and bring them together?
-And our company’s raison d’être, its mantra, its mission?
-What are its convictions, what differentiates it from its competitors?
+What are the values that motivate your employees and bring them together?
+What is your company’s raison d’être, its mantra, its mission?
+What are its convictions, what differentiates it from its competitors (what might make competitive employees to come and work for you)?
 What are the key characteristics, the character traits shared by all your employees?

-The answers to these questions will allow you to precisely define your values.
-Then, think about highlighting them on your career site or recruitment page.
-The more you communicate what defines your company, the more you’ll attract like-minded talent!
+The answers to these questions will enable you to define your values precisely.
+Then think about highlighting them on your career site or recruitment page; The more you communicate about what defines your company, the more you’ll attract like-minded talent!

-💡 A good employer brand knows how to inspire candidates and convince them that they will be able to grow fully within the company.
+💡 A good employer brand knows how to inspire candidates and convince them that they will be able to achieve their full potential within the company.

-- Tell the story of how your company was born, why it exists and the challenges it has faced along the way.
+- Tell us how your company came into being, its raison d’être and the challenges it has faced along the way.

-- Get all your employees together and participate in defining your values.
+- Get all your employees together and help define your values.
 To be relevant, they must reflect who you really are.

 Strengthen your presence on social networks

-Once you have clearly defined your values, all you have to do is highlight them on your various social networks (especially LinkedIn or Instagram, which lend themselves well to storytelling).
-Also take advantage of these speaking spaces to highlight your internal events, to illustrate your team cohesion… It’s also an opportunity to present your employees, by making employee portraits for example!
+Once your values have been clearly defined, all you have to do is highlight them on your various social networks (particularly LinkedIn or Instagram, which lend themselves well to storytelling).
+Also take advantage of these speaking spaces to highlight your internal events, to illustrate your team building… It’s also an opportunity to present your staff, for example by creating employee portraits!

-These elements, secondary in appearance, will allow candidates to project themselves within your company!
-By discovering your offices, the personality of the employees or the events that bring you together, the candidate can already feel if your universe speaks to him/her or not.
-A clever way for the candidate to assess his/her own culture-fit (i.e. his/her fit with your company’s culture).
+These seemingly secondary elements will allow candidates to project themselves within your company!
+By discovering your offices, the personalities of your employees or the events that bring you together, the candidate can already feel whether or not your world speaks to him/her.
+A clever way for candidates to assess their own culture-fit (i.e. how well they fit in with your company’s culture).

 💡 To remember

-According to this infographic by CareerAct, 70% of Millennials use social networks to evaluate a company’s employer brand.
-If you are looking to recruit young talent, investing in social networks is absolutely essential!
+According to this infographic signed CareerAct, 70% of Millennials use social networks to evaluate a company’s employer brand.
+Hence, it’s important to have a captivating logo design to help your brand stand out and capture the hearts of young talent.
+If you’re looking to recruit young talent, investing in social networks is absolutely essential!

-And above all, make sure that you create job offers that reflect you and your values.
-If, for example, originality and innovation are two elements that define you, it would be completely inconsistent to propose a job offer that simply lists the tasks to be accomplished and the profile sought.
+And above all, make sure you create job offersthat reflect you and your values.
+If, for example, originality and innovation are two of the things that define you, it would be completely inconsistent to propose any kind of job advert that simply listed the tasks to be carried out and the profile sought.

-Take advantage of your job offers to stand out.
-Don’t hesitate to infuse them with the soul of your company.
-If you are a young startup with a self-deprecating attitude and a passion for movies, don’t hesitate to include movie references and a few touches of humor in your descriptions.
-The tone should also reflect the atmosphere of your company (light and familiar for a human-sized startup, neutral and professional for a recruitment firm…)
+Make the most of your job offers to stand out from the crowd, and don’t hesitate to infuse them with the soul of your company.
+If you’re a young start-up with a penchant for self-mockery and a passion for the cinema, don’t hesitate to include film references and a few touches of humour in your descriptions.
+The it should also reflect the atmosphere of your company (light and familiar for a startup on a human scale, neutral and professional for a recruitment firm…)

-Also, remember to include some useful but often forgotten information in your job offers, such as the average age of your employees, the number of employees, the gender ratio… All this information will allow your applicants to project themselves into the company with precision!
+Also, remember to include some useful but often overlooked information in your job adverts, such as average age of employees, number of employees, male-female parity rate… All this information will enable your applicants to project themselves accurately into the company!

-They are in the best position to give an objective and sincere opinion about your company: give your employees a voice!
-If their well-being is at the center of your daily concerns, then you should be able to count on their support.
+They are in the best position to give an objective and sincere opinion of your company: so give your employees a say!
+If their well-being is at the centre of your daily concerns, then you should be able to count on their support.

-This is even more necessary today, at a time when online reputation is a major issue for companies.
-In fact, according to an Indeed study, 87% of job seekers say they look at reviews written about a potential employer before forming an opinion about them.
+This approach is all the more necessary today, at a time when online reputation represents a major challenge for businesses.
+According to an Indeed study, 87% of jobseekers say they consult reviews written about a potential employer before forming an opinion about them.

-Your employees aren’t the only people who can build you a good (or bad) reputation!
-Remember to take care of your candidate experience as well.
-For example, make it a point to treat all your candidates with respect.
-Be transparent and responsive in your dealings, don’t leave any application unanswered, even if the feedback is negative… Ensuring that all candidates have a pleasant experience sends a very positive message to your potential future hires!
+Your employees aren’t the only people who can help you build a good (or bad) reputation!
+Don’t forget to look after your candidate experience too.
+For example, make it a point of honour to treat all your candidates with respect.
+Be transparent and responsive in your exchanges, don’t leave any application unanswered, even if the feedback is negative… Guaranteeing all candidates a pleasant experience sends a very positive message to your potential future recruits !
 To achieve this, don’t hesitate to use a recruitment software.

-Still underestimated by companies, employer branding is nevertheless an excellent lever for attracting and retaining talent.
-However, to be effective in the long term, it must reflect the reality of your company.
-If you want to build a positive and inspiring image, you must first do everything possible to improve your employee experience!
+Still underestimated by companies, employer branding is nevertheless an excellent talent attraction and retention lever.
+However, to be effective in the long term, it must reflect the reality of your business.
+If you want to build a positive and inspiring image, you must first do everything you can to improve your employee experience!
 Don’t forget that your employees are your best ambassadors: their opinion carries more weight than the most brilliant communication campaign.